 How can you make your experience traveling with a baby more comfortable?

 When you initially arrive at the check-in desk, ask to gate check your stroller.
 They’ll give you a gate-check tag for it.

-This allows you to use your stroller all the way to the gate.
-When you arrive at the gate, airline attendants will then place your stroller in the cargo area and then when you arrive at your destination, you can use your stroller from the gate to the baggage pick-up area.
+This allows you to use your stroller all the way to the boarding gate.
+When you arrive at the gate, airline attendants will then place your stroller in the cargo area.
+When you arrive at your destination, your stroller will be placed right outside of the gate.
+You can use your stroller from the gate to the baggage pick-up area.

-Having this gear to use all the way to the gate allows you to be more comfortable and move quickly through the airport.
-You don’t have to hold your baby.
+Having this gear to use all the way to the gate allows you to be more comfortable and move quickly through the airport because

 Gate checking also minimizes the amount of damage that can be done to your items in transit.

 The baby carrier comes in handy many times throughout your airport and plane experience.

 Here are a few examples of when you can use it because you need the extra hands while still carrying your baby.